-As discussed in Note 10 to our unaudited, condensed consolidated financial statements included in this report, total costs related to the Security Incident that we expect will be recoverable exceeded the limit of our insurance coverage during the first quarter of 2022.
-Accordingly, we expect that the Security Incident will continue to negatively impact our GAAP profitability and GAAP cash flow for the foreseeable future (see discussion regarding our non-GAAP financial measures beginning on page 32).
-For full year 2022, we currently expect net cash outlays of approximately \$25 million to \$35 million for ongoing legal fees related to the Security Incident.
-In line with our policy, legal fees, are expensed as incurred.
-We have not recorded a liability for a loss contingency related to the Security Incident as of March 31, 2022 because we are unable at this time to reasonably estimate the possible loss or range of loss.
+As discussed in Note 10 to our unaudited, condensed consolidated financial statements included in this report, total costs related to the Security Incident that we expect will be recoverable has exceeded the limit of our insurance coverage.
+Accordingly, we expect that the Security Incident will continue to negatively impact our GAAP profitability and GAAP cash flow for the foreseeable future (see discussion regarding our non-GAAP financial measures beginning on page 36).
+For full year 2022, we currently expect net pre-tax expense of approximately \$30 million to \$35 million for ongoing legal fees related to the Security Incident.
+In line with our policy, legal fees are expensed as incurred.
+For full year 2022, we currently expect net cash outlays of approximately \$15 million to \$25 million for ongoing legal fees related to the Security Incident.
+We have not recorded a liability for a loss contingency related to the Security Incident as of June 30, 2022 because we are unable at this time to reasonably estimate the possible loss or range of loss.